codingforpleasure/customized-workspace/Ubuntu/useful-resources/pytorch.md

 ## Clipping tensors

 Clamps all elements in input into the range [ min, max ].
-Letting min_value and max_value be min and max, respectively, this returns:
+Letting min_value and max_value be min and max, respectively:

 ```pytorch
 a = torch.randn(4)